freekrai/freekrai.github.io/_posts/2016-04-05-macminicolo-merges-with-macstadium.md

 > In short, I’ve decided to sell ownership of Macminicolo and merge it with another company.
 I will stay on as President of Macminicolo and also serve as a Vice President of the parent company, [MacStadium](http://www.macstadium.com/).
 >
-> Now, I could just announce this with no explanation and be done with it .
+> Now, I could just announce this with no explanation and be done with it.
 I could also write one of those generic acquisition posts focused on sunsets and brands and blah.
 Instead, I’ll be forthright and real like I’ve always tried to be with customers.